prashant-singh-2001/gamified_tracker/api-gateway/README.md

 # API Gateway

-**Public entry point — JWT authentication/authorization and routing to the backend services.** · Port **8080**
+**Public entry point — JWT authentication/authorization and declarative routing to the backend services.** · Port **8080**

 The only service a client should talk to.
-It handles user registration/login (issuing JWTs), authenticates every other request, enforces role-based access, and forwards calls to the Activity Service over Feign.
+It handles user registration/login (issuing JWTs), authenticates every non-public request, enforces role-based access and per-caller identity, and routes calls to the Activity Service and Gamification Service.

 ## Role in the system